 A book about information architecture for everyone.

-I wrote How to Make Sense of Any Mess because everyone has a mess in their life they need to make sense of.
+Everyone has a mess in their life they need to make sense of.

 As an information architect, I see everything getting more complex.
 I believe the world is going to need a new wave of sensemakers who are prepared for the information-based challenges that lay ahead.

 When we make things for others to use, the decisions we make about language and structure impact whether we deliver our intended message to our intended users.
 That’s because every thing we make shares one important non-thing: information.

 I could have written a book about information architecture for websites or mobile applications or whatever else is trendy.
 Instead, I decided to focus on ways people could wrangle any mess, regardless of what it’s made of.

-Because I want the world to have more sensemakers, it is additionally offered in its entirety as a free online book and all the worksheets are expanded on in my list of Information Architecture Tools.
+How to Make Sense of Any Mess is additionally offered in its entirety as a free online book.
+I have also expanded on all the worksheets as a core part of my Information Architecture Tools.